Funded by the EU

 Digital education content needed to be completely responsive and scalable.
 The desktop resolution, tablet resolution, mobile resolution, online or offline, we needed to cover everything.

-Digital medium opened up new learning possibilities.
-First ones being video materials and interactions that should further increase student interest in the subject.
+Digital media opened up new learning possibilities.
+The first one is video materials and interactions that should further increase student interest in the subject.

 Content navigation needed to be intuitive and straightforward for every student.